SUSTAINABILITY

 Compensation system:

-Based on the basic policy, compensation for directors (excluding outside directors) is provided in two forms: “cash compensation” paid on a monthly basis; and “share-based compensation (share compensation-type stock options)” delivered once a year after the ordinary general meeting of shareholders for the relevant fiscal year.
-Specifically, compensation is composed of the three elements “basic compensation,” “share-based basic compensation,” and “outcome-based compensation,” and with respect to each form of compensation, “basic compensation” is “cash compensation,” “share-based basic compensation” is “share-based compensation (share compensation-type stock options),” and “cash compensation” paid on a monthly basis or “share-based compensation (share compensation-type stock options)” delivered once a year after the ordinary general meeting of shareholders for the relevant fiscal year may be chosen as “outcome-based compensation.”
-The ratio of “basic compensation” and “share-based basic compensation” is determined, with an emphasis on “share-based basic compensation,” by the board of directors through the formulation of a proposal based on each officer’s title and like with reference to the past performance of the Company and compensation market survey data for Japanese listed companies provided by external professional organizations and after deliberation by the nomination and compensation committee.
+Based on the basic policy, compensation for directors (excluding outside directors) is provided in two forms: “cash compensation” paid on a monthly basis; and “share-based compensation (restricted shares)” delivered once a year after the ordinary general meeting of shareholders for the relevant fiscal year.
+Specifically, compensation is composed of the three elements “basic compensation,” “share-based basic compensation,” and “outcome-based compensation,” and with respect to each form of compensation, “basic compensation” is “cash compensation,” “share-based basic compensation” is “share-based compensation (restricted shares),” and “cash compensation” paid on a monthly basis or “share-based compensation (restricted shares)” delivered once a year after the ordinary general meeting of shareholders for the relevant fiscal year may be chosen as “outcome-based compensation.”
+The ratio of “basic compensation,” “share-based basic compensation,” and “outcome-based compensation” is determined by the board of directors through the formulation of a proposal based on each officer’s roles, duties, title, and the like with reference to the past performance of the Company and compensation market survey data for Japanese listed companies provided by external professional organizations and after deliberation by the nomination and compensation committee.

 From the perspective of ensuring adequate supervisory functions for the execution of business, the compensation structure for outside directors is composed solely of cash compensation.